-The research and sponsored programs office (RSPO) promotes research and scholarly activities at University of Western States by providing support to faculty, staff and students interested in undertaking research projects.
+The research and sponsored programs office (RSPO) is part of the department of faculty development and research with the responsibility to promote research and scholarly activities at University of Western States by providing support to faculty, staff and students interested in undertaking research projects.
 RSPO includes research, institutional review board (IRB), and sponsored programs and is responsible for human subjects research oversight, grant-related activities, and scholarly research at the university.
-RSPO offers assistance with all phases of research including study design, protocol development, institutional review board inquiries and applications, data analysis and statistics, manuscript preparation, conference presentations (oral and poster), and grant pre- and post-award phases.
+RSPO offers assistance with all phases of research including study design, protocol development, institutional review board inquiries and applications, data analysis and statistics, manuscript preparation, conference presentations (oral and poster) and grant pre- and post-award phases.